-Peggy (McKay) Shinn was born in New Haven, Connecticut, and raised in Vermont’s Northeast Kingdom, where she learned to ski, ride her bike in the woods, eat asparagus and strawberries from her dad’s organic garden, and occasionally read a book.
+Peggy (McKay) Shinn was born in New Haven, Connecticut, and raised in Vermont’s Northeast Kingdom, where she learned to ski, ride her bike in the woods, eat asparagus and strawberries from her dad’s organic garden.

 Peggy attended Phillips Exeter Academy, then Amherst College, where she competed in Varsity crew and alpine skiing and graduated with a B.A. in geology.
 Two days after graduation, she packed her car and drove to Colorado where she completed two masters degrees and raced her bicycle.
 She competed in such suffer-fests as the Leadville 100, 24 Hours of Moab, and Ore-Ida Women’s Challenge; climbed most of Colorado’s 14,000-foot peaks; and earned a Master of Arts in Teaching at Colorado College and a Master of Science in Environmental Science & Engineering from the Colorado School of Mines.
-She taught earth science and sex ed to middle schoolers, learned how to improve drinking water and treat hazardous waste, and realized that she had no interest in pursuing either career longterm.
+She taught earth science and sex ed to middle schoolers, learned how to treat drinking water and hazardous waste, and realized that she had no interest in pursuing either career longterm.

 She moved back to Vermont in 1997 and now lives in Rutland with her husband, daughter, and no remaining cats.